Greenskin44/task-MASter-LangGraph/README.md

 3. Check the `docs/TESTING_RESULTS.md` for test-specific issues
 4. Open an issue in the project repository

-## Archive Folder

-The `archive/` folder contains the original scattered project structure that was consolidated on November 5, 2025.
-These folders are preserved for reference but are **not used** by the active project:

-- **archive/studio/** - Old demo graphs (duplicate of graphs/studio/)
-- **archive/deployment/** - Old production graphs (duplicate of graphs/deployment/)
-- **archive/email_assistant/** - Old email assistant with unique HITL variants and evaluation tools
-- **archive/deep-research-agent/** - Old research agents (duplicate of graphs/research/)
-- **archive/deep_agents/** - Experimental notebooks and tools
-- **archive/report-team-MAS-LangGraph/** - Learning materials with langmem

-**Why archived?** The project was consolidated to use a single `langgraph.json` configuration at the root, eliminating the need for separate folder structures.
-The archive preserves:
-- Historical code for reference
-- Unique variants (HITL email assistants, Gmail integration)
-- Evaluation tools and datasets
-- Learning materials and notebooks
-- Original repository history

-See `archive/README.md` and `MIGRATION_LOG.md` for complete consolidation details.

-## Development

-### Code Quality

-The project follows Python best practices:

-- **Type Hints**: All functions have type annotations
-- **Docstrings**: Comprehensive documentation for all modules, classes, and functions
-- **Error Handling**: Graceful error handling with meaningful messages
-- **PEP 8**: Code formatted with Black and linted with Ruff

 ### Running Code Quality Checks

 ```bash